Please note: for summer 2021 this program will be offered in a modified online format.

 Summer 2021 Math Academy will be offered online.

 Students must first apply for the program and be accepted in order to register.
 Successful applicants will be informed of their acceptance as soon as possible.
-Deadline: May 1st, 2021.
+Round 2 Application Deadline: Monday May 17th, 2021.

-APPLICATIONS FOR Summer Math Academy 2021 is now open.
+Application for 2021 Summer Math Academy is now closed.>